Scott Steiner: Return to TNA (2011–2012)

 On the January 27, 2011, episode of Impact! (taped January 12), Steiner returned to TNA as a face, saving Kurt Angle, Matt Morgan, and Crimson from Fortune and Immortal.
 The next week, Fortune turned on Immortal and aligned themselves with Steiner, Angle and Crimson.
 On February 13, at Against All Odds, Steiner, James Storm and Robert Roode defeated Immortal members Rob Terry, Gunner and Murphy in a six-man tag match.
 Steiner pinned Gunner after the Frankensteiner.
 Steiner then began feuding with Rob Terry after Terry attacked him on the February 24 Impact!, during a "posedown" between the two.
 The following week, Steiner defeated Terry in a singles match.

 On the March 24 Impact!, Steiner formed a tag team with Crimson and defeated Ink Inc. (Jesse Neal and Shannon Moore).
 After the match, Moore disrespected Steiner.
 This led to a match between the two the following week, which Steiner won.
 On April 17, at Lockdown, Steiner and Crimson lost a four-way tag team number one contenders cage match to Ink Inc.

 On the next episode of Impact!, Steiner turned heel by attacking Matt Morgan, after they had each announced their intention to win the TNA World Heavyweight Championship.
 The two brawled backstage on the April 28 Impact!.
 On the May 26 episode of the now renamed Impact Wrestling, Steiner interfered in and cost Morgan his match with Jeff Jarrett.
 On the June 2 Impact Wrestling, Steiner and Jarrett defeated Morgan and Kurt Angle, when Steiner pinned Morgan.
 At Slammiversary IX on June 12, Morgan defeated Steiner in a singles match to end the feud.
 On the June 30 episode of Impact Wrestling, Steiner joined Immortal.
-At Hardcore Justice, Immortal (Steiner, Abyss and Gunner) lost to Fortune (A.J.
+At Hardcore Justice on August 7, Immortal (Steiner, Abyss and Gunner) lost to Fortune (A.J.
 Styles, Christopher Daniels, and Kazarian).
 At Turning Point on November 13, Steiner and Bully Ray lost to former Immortal stablemates Mr. Anderson and Abyss in a tag team match.

 After three months of inactivity, Rechsteiner was released from TNA in March 2012.

-Return to the independent circuit (2010–present)
+Return to the independent circuit (2010–2015)

 In 2010, Steiner defeated Brutus Beefcake to become Canadian Wrestling International (CWI)'s first Heavyweight Champion in Caledonia, Ontario.
 He retained the title in matches against Kevin Nash and Big Van Vader.

 Following his departure from TNA, Steiner began performing for various European promotions on a European tour.
 On May 31, 2013, the Steiner Brothers won the Preston City Wrestling Tag Team Championship before losing it the following day.
 On June 2, Steiner won the Dutch Pro Wrestling Heavyweight Championship.
 On June 23, the Steiner Brothers defeated Eddie Kingston and Homicide at the House of Hardcore 2 event.

 On June 7, 2015, Steiner was pinned by Rob Van Dam at Citi Field`s Legends of Wrestling show.
-After the match Steiner and Doc Gallows attacked RVD leading to Bill Goldberg coming to the aid of Van Dam and spearing Steiner.
+After the match Steiner and Doc Gallows attacked Van Dam leading to Goldberg coming to the aid of Van Dam and spearing Steiner.